International Organisation (MSc)

 - Great debates in Political Science (5 EC).
 Read seminal Political Science texts and familiarise yourself with the—often opposing—views of leading scholars.
 Discover how their ideas and approaches have inspired other researchers and discuss these with your fellow students and lecturer.

-- Academic and Professional Skills (5 EC).
+- Methods in Political Science (5 EC).
 Develop compelling research questions, devise sound schemes for conducting the research necessary to answer those questions, and, ultimately, follow through with the research itself.

 - Thesis Seminar (20 EC): Deepen your understanding of theories and methods related to research on a specific subfield of Political Science.
 Apply them to a specific topic related to international organisation as part of your master thesis.